Killing of Hind Rajab: Response and impact

+A Palestinian restaurant on the Upper West Side named Hinds Hall, in reference to Hind Rajab and the 2024 occupation of Hamilton Hall.

 The Hind Rajab Foundation, an organization dedicated to holding Israeli soldiers accountable for alleged war crimes, is named after her.
 At the one year anniversary from Rajab's killing, a vigil was organised at Zuccotti Park in New York by Palestinian groups on 29 January 2025.
 As a reaction, the group Betar US announced a counter-protest at the park, calling the event a "jihad rally" and promised to record the attendees in an effort to get them deported by U.S. Immigration and Customs Enforcement (ICE).
-At the vigil, hecklers shouted "Show us your faces so we could get you deported," and "We’re with ICE," then repeatedly chanting, "ICE, ICE, ICE," according to a video posted by the group.
+At the vigil, hecklers shouted "Show us your faces so we could get you deported", and "We're with ICE", then repeatedly chanting, "ICE, ICE, ICE", according to a video posted by the group.
 Social media personality Ms. Rachel stated that she had been in contact with Rajab's mother.

 In September 2025, the United Nations Independent International Commission of Inquiry on the Occupied Palestinian Territory released a report concluding that Israel committed genocide in Gaza.
 The report included the killing of Hind Rajab and her family as an example of the genocidal act of killing members of the group.
+In April 2026, a Palestinian restaurant on the Upper West Side of Manhattan in New York City named Hinds Hall was opened, in reference to Rajab and the 2024 occupation of Hamilton Hall at Columbia University.